jotieno/Elk-Stack-Deployment/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses: 40.112.62.242

 Machines within the network can only be accessed via the ansible container within the Jump Box.
-Elk Server is the VM that contains the ELK stack and the IP address is 10.1.0.4
+Elk Server is the VM that contains the ELK stack and the IP address is 10.1.0.4 whose purpose is to provide services such monitor logs and metrics of the web servers via the Filebeats and Metricbeats respectively.

 A summary of the access policies in place can be found in the table below.